 Code of Student Conduct

-This Code of Student Conduct aims to discourage actions that are inconsistent with Fei Tian’s mission and standards and to thereby protect the character of the College.
-Publishing this Code puts students on notice of Fei Tian’s standards for conduct and actions that would fall short.
+This Code aims to encourage positive behaviors and discourage actions that are inconsistent with Fei Tian’s mission and values, thereby protecting the character of the College community.
+Publishing this Code puts students on notice of Fei Tian’s expectations for conduct and actions that would fall short.
+It is the College’s hope that by following this Code, students will become truly exemplary individuals who embody the virtues from humanity’s cultural legacy.

 As members of an academic community and the greater society, students are subject to the provisions of both College policies and local, state, and federal laws.

-Ultimate authority for matters of student conduct is vested in the College President, who has discretion to take immediate and final action for any disciplinary matter including waiving any disciplinary rule.
-Such authority be delegated as set forth in this Code or in other appropriate policies adopted by the President.
+Ultimate authority over student conduct is vested in the College President, who has discretion to take immediate and final action for any violation of College policies.
+Such authority may be delegated as set forth in this Code or in other appropriate policies adopted by the President.

 The following are types of prohibited conduct, with non-exhaustive examples, that may result in disciplinary action.
 Where appropriate, even attempts to commit any of these acts or failure to prevent one’s guests from committing these acts may be treated as violations of this Code.